Richard Payne Knight: Career

 He was educated privately at home.
 Due to ill health, his years of education were few, but his inherited wealth allowed him to supplement it with travel.

 For several years from 1767 he made the Grand Tour to Italy and the European continent.
 He was a collector of ancient bronzes and coins, and an author of numerous books and articles on ancient sculpture, coins and other artefacts.
 As a member of the Society of Dilettanti, Knight was widely considered to be an arbiter of taste.
 He expended much careful study on an edition of Homer.

-He was a member of parliament from 1780 to 1806, more as a spectator than an actually participating in the debates.
-Beginning in 1814, he was a trustee of the British Museum, to which he bequeathed his collection of bronzes, coins, engraved gems, marbles, and drawings.
+He was a member of parliament from 1780 to 1806, more as a spectator than an active participant in the debates.
+Beginning in 1814, he occupied the Towneley family trustee seat at the British Museum, to which he bequeathed his collection of bronzes, coins, engraved gems, marbles, and drawings.

 Death and succession

 Knight died unmarried on 23 April 1824, and was buried in the churchyard of St Mary's Church, Wormsley, where survives his chest tomb, now a grade II listed structure.
-His heir was his brother the botanist Thomas Andrew Knight, whose daughter the horticulturalist Charlotte Knight (c.1801-1843) eventually inherited Downton Castle, which passed to her descendants by her husband Sir William Edward Rouse-Boughton, 2nd and 10th Baronet (1788-1856), MP.
+His heir was his brother the botanist Thomas Andrew Knight, whose daughter the horticulturalist Charlotte Knight (c.1801-1843) eventually inherited Downton Castle, which passed to her descendants by her husband Sir William Edward Rouse-Boughton, 2nd and 10th Baronet (1788–1856), MP.